peterirlam/peterirlam/README.md

 I am a front end developer working for Citizens Advice Lancashire West.

-Also experienced and skilled in React & back end technologies.
+Also experienced in React & back end technologies (junior level).

+My ambition is become a senior full stack & React developer.

-Long term plan is to add Angular to my skill set, then move onto another functional language such as Elixir.
+Long term study plan is to learn Angular, then move onto another functional language such as Elixir (or whichever technologies will benefit my employer).

 Lastly, search engine databases & dev ops such as Soir & Docker.